emilymassahud/emilymassahud/README.md

 - 👋 Hi, I’m @emilymassahud
-- 👀 I’m interested in scientific programming
+- 👀 I’m interested in scientific programming, specifically using python.
 - 🌱 I’m currently learning more about web development, more specifically HTML and CSS.